 Cleaning up your tech is one of the best ways to obtain a clean slate.
-By taking the time to tidy up your tech, you can ensure they’re working in tip-top shape.
+By tidying up your tech, you can ensure they’re working in tip-top shape.
 Tap or click here for five ways to quickly clean up digital junk.

-We aren’t just talking about physical tricks, like wiping down your TV with a damp cloth or using a Q-tip to clear out your phone’s ports.
-Digging through your cache and running a few programs can do you a world of good.
-Here are a few tips from our Kim Komando Explains podcast you can follow today to make your devices as good as new.
+We aren’t just talking about physical tricks, like wiping your TV with a damp cloth or using a Q-tip to clear your phone’s ports.
+Digging through your cache and running a few programs can do you good.
+Here are a few tips from our Kim Komando Today podcast you can follow to make your devices as good as new.

 1. Inventory your valuables

-You can leave no stone unturned if you want to do a thorough cleanup job.
+If you want to do a thorough cleanup job, you can leave no stone unturned.
 That’s why you should create an inventory.
 This way, you won’t overlook any gadget needing some TLC.